Jackson Racing FAQs

 Q: How does the supercharger system affect the engine life?

-A: Engine life will be minimally affected by the addition of a Jackson Racing supercharger system.
+A: Engine life will not be affected by the addition of a Jackson Racing supercharger system.
 With proper engine care and maintenance, engine life shouldn’t be greatly affected.

 Q: How will my fuel mileage be affected with the addition of a Jackson Racing supercharger system?